makerdao/mips/MIP13/MIP13c3-Subproposals/MIP13c3-SP2.md

 ### Declaration Detail

 MakerDAO Governance requests a Dai Flash Mint module be built and integrated with the Maker system.
-This module should include an optional fee parameter which MakerDAO Governance can adjust after deployment via executive vote.
+This module should include both an optional fee parameter as well as an optional debt ceiling which MakerDAO Governance can adjust after deployment via executive vote.

-This implementation is flexible beyond the core criteria of adding a Flash Mint Module with a fee.
+This implementation is flexible beyond the core criteria of adding a Flash Mint Module with an optional fee and debt ceiling.

 ### Relevant Links